ducktyper-ai/quackverse/docs/quackcore-cli-comprehensive-guide.md

 ## Introduction

-The `quackcore.cli` package provides a comprehensive set of utilities for building command-line interface (CLI) applications that integrate with the QuackVerse ecosystem.
+The `quack_core.cli` package provides a comprehensive set of utilities for building command-line interface (CLI) applications that integrate with the QuackVerse ecosystem.
 This package ensures a consistent user experience across all QuackTools by providing standardized components for:

 - Command-line argument handling
 - Configuration management